Final Termination Notice

 For the cold weather protections, the BPU considers "heating" to include utility services needed to provide heat.
 It may include direct electric space heating, electric service needed to operate a furnace, or, if you notify the BPU in writing, a safe electrical heating device.

 If you pay for your heat in your rent, the BPU cannot disconnect heat-related electric service to your dwelling without giving a written 1-day notice to each tenant to determine whether any tenant has a medical or other problem that could be worsened by a heat disconnection.
-If the BPU finds a tenant with such a problem, it must refer him or her to the Department of Social Services and continue to provide utility service until the hardship is removed.
+If the BPU finds a tenant with such a problem, it must refer him or her to the Department of Health and Human Services (DHHS) and continue to provide utility service until the hardship is removed.

 Consumer Services Division